naofireblade/homebridge-seasons/README.md

 - Meteorologic season
 - Astronomic season
 - Nothern and southern hemisphere
-- Number and name representation of season
+- Number and name representation of the season

 ## Installation